Vegan Tomato Vegetable Lasagne

 - drizzle of olive oil

-- FOR THE SAUCE: heat oil in saucepan over medium heat.
-Add onion carrot and celery and saute until vegetables are soft and lightly browned.
-Add garlic, Italian herbs and salt and pepper and cook a few more minutes.
+- Heat oil in saucepan over medium heat.
+Add processed mushroom and vegetable mixture until vegetables are soft and lightly browned.
+Add garlic, Italian herbs, salt, pepper and paprika and cook a few more minutes.
 Add tomatoes and bring to the boil.
 Reduce heat and simmer covered with a lid for about 15 minutes.
 Remove from heat and mix in non dairy milk and coconut sugar.

 - FOR THE RICOTTA CHEESE: lightly fry your onion and garlic in a little olive oil.
 Add your tofu to a food processor with the basil, lemon juice and salt.
 Add the cooked onion and garlic and pulse a few times until the mixture comes together.
 You want it to have a ricotta texture so do not over do it so that it becomes a paste.